hiero-ledger/hiero-improvement-proposals/_includes/hipstable.md

                         </td>

                         <td class="hedera-review">
-                            {% if page.needs-hedera-approval or page.needs-council-approval %}
+                            {% if page.needs-hedera-review or page.needs-council-approval %}
                                 Yes
                             {% else %}
                                 No